 A common treatment method for individuals with GAD is using medication to suppress anxiety.
 This technique is useful for people whose anxiety interferes with everyday functioning.
 Medication can make life easier for the patient.
 People can take medication alongside therapy to help resolve the underlying cause of the anxiety.
 The prescribed medications most often used in the treatment of generalized anxiety disorder are short-term prescriptions to reduce the chance of addiction, overuse or tolerance levels changing.
 These medications may decrease the physical symptoms of anxiety, such as muscle tension, restlessness and impatience.

-Benzodiazepines, a specific type of anti-anxiety medication, are frequently used as sedatives by individuals with generalized anxiety disorder.
-High-potency benzodiazepines relieve symptoms quickly and have only a few side effects, with one being problematic drowsiness.
-Even though the side effects are limited, benzodiazepines aren’t always the best choice of medication as they can cause addiction and dependency and people often abuse them.
+High-potency benzodiazepines relieve symptoms of anxiety quickly and have only a few side effects, Even though the side effects are limited, benzodiazepines aren’t always the best choice of medication as they can cause addiction and dependency and people often abuse them.
 Because individuals may quickly develop a tolerance to these medications, therapists may only prescribe benzodiazepines for short periods of time.
-This treatment method may help avoid the need to continually increase the dosage to get the necessary effect.
-Individuals with a history of drug or alcohol abuse are not good candidates for this method of treatment because they may become dependent on the substance they are prescribed.
+Individuals with a history of drug or alcohol abuse are not good candidates for this method of treatment.

 Buspirone is a newer, widely used anti-anxiety medication that is used for treating general anxiety disorder.
 Buspirone has a few side effects that are usually strongest when the patient begins to take the medication.
 Possible side effects include dizziness, headaches and nausea.
 Unlike benzodiazepines, buspirone must be taken consistently for at least two weeks to achieve an anti-anxiety effect.